ProseMirror/prosemirror/CONTRIBUTING.md

   the `test/` directory.
 Either put them in an existing `test-*.js` file, if they fit there, or add a new file.

 - Make sure all tests pass.
-Run `npm run test` verify tests pass.
+Run `npm run test` verify tests pass (you will need Node.js v6+).
 Also run browser tests by starting the demo (`npm run demo`) and visiting [http://localhost:8080/test.html](http://localhost:8080/test.html) in a browser.